riboflavin/test-framer-sync/compare/fathom-vs-granola.md

 ---
 type: comparison
 title:  Fathom vs. Granola  Which should you choose?
-description: Comparing Fathom and Granola to help you decide which analytics tool is best for your needs.
-Explore Circleback as an alternative option.
+description: Compare Fathom and Granola analytics tools, explore their key features, pricing, and privacy focus, plus discover Circleback as an alternative solution.
 ---

 # Fathom vs. Granola – Which should you choose?